-The District consists exclusively of one Enterprise (Business) Fund.
+WCW consists exclusively of one Enterprise (Business) Fund.
 Enterprise funds utilize the full accrual basis of accounting.
 The Enterprise method of accounting is similar to accounting utilized by the private sector accounting.

-Statement of Net Position: The Statement of Net Position is designed to report the available assets, deferred outflows, liabilities, deferred inflows, and net position for the District.
+Statement of Net Position: The Statement of Net Position is designed to report the available assets, deferred outflows, liabilities, deferred inflows, and net position for WCW.
 Net Position is reported in three broad categories within the Statement of Net Position: